whrhrr/openalto.blog/source/_posts/ECS-Design-and-Implementation-Document.md

 ## Introduction

 ECS is the abbreviation of `Endpoint Cost Service`, which provides the routing cost between endpoints.
 ECS accepts the pair of endpoints and returns the routing cost of the pair.
-It provides the routing cost by collecting raw networking data from OpenDayLight with different metrics such as hop counts, bandwidth and user-defined routing cost.
+It provides the routing cost by collecting raw network data from OpenDayLight with different metrics such as hop counts, bandwidth and user-defined routing cost.
 This design document contains the information about our latest ECS implementation.

 <!-- more -->

 ## Features

-The features that provides now:
+The features that provide now:

 * Hop count: